 What Is A Partition Manager?

+First it is important to understand the functionality of a partition manager tool.
+Later we can learn how a Ubuntu partition software works on Linux and Ubuntu operating systems.
 A partition manager is a tool that helps a user in a logical division of a system’s hard disk.
 This division is treated as a separate unit by operating and file systems.
 Using disk division management tools can help you create, resize, delete, and manipulate partitions.
 A partition table can log the location and size of the partition.

 Best Linux/Ubuntu Partition Manager Tools

 One of the most powerful disk management tools used for creating and manipulating disk partition tables.
 Use this text-based utility for viewing and managing hard disk partitions on Linux/Ubuntu.
 Fdisk is a dialog-driven program that also understands GPT, MBR, Sun, SGI, and BSD partition tables.
-This tool is efficient in creating space for new partitions, organizing, and reorganizing space for new and old drives, or moving data to new disks.
+This Ubuntu disk partition tool is efficient in creating space for new partitions, organizing, and reorganizing space for new and old drives, or moving data to new disks.
 With the use of Fdisks, the block devices can be divided into one or more logical disks, called partitions.

 2. GNU Parted

 GNU parted is another tool of disk partition for Linux/Ubuntu that works in managing or manipulating partition tables.
 Being a disk management utility, it is used for the creation of space for a new operating system, recognizing and reorganizing disk usage.
 Along with this, GNU parted also helps users to copy data on hard disks and disk imaging.
-The GNU parted partition is written with an assumption that the reader has a bit of knowledge of partitioning and file systems.
-GNU Parted helps you to add, delete, shrink, and extend disk partitions to create space for installing a new OS and move data to new hard disks.
+The GNU Parted partition is written with an assumption that the reader has a bit of knowledge of partitioning and file systems.
+GNU Parted helps you to add, delete, shrink, and extend disk partitions to create space for installing a new OS and moving data to new hard disks.

 Gparted is a free graphical tool used for disk management on Linux.
 GParted is a powerful software with which you can resize, copy and move different partitions without data loss.
 Not only this, it enables a user to grow or shrink C: drive, creates space for a new OS and attempts data rescue from any of the lost partitions, manipulate file systems such as- btrfs, ext2 / ext3 / ext4, fat16 / fat32, hfs / hfs+, linux-swap, lvm2 pv etc. This partition manager tool can be used on computers running on Linux, Windows, or Mac OS X.